KevinGiesberts/5bot/README.md

 ```
 This file is not provided by default for safety causes.

-You can of course change the structure/name/other stuff if you know what you are doing.
+You can of course change the structure/name/other stuff if you know what you are doing. <br>
 **The main bot will be on the server.**

 ## FaQ